It’s a bit of an irony to call the TP-Link Archer AX6000 well-rounded, but that’s true. The router has a lot to offer.

 With eight Gigabit LAN ports and a sub-$300 price tag, the Archer AX6000 intends to compete against the Asus RT-AX88U.
 And in my testing, it proved to be a formidable contender, with excellent performance and a good set of useful features.

 Just like its rival, though, the Archer AX6000 is far from perfect.
 Without a multi-gig LAN port, it can’t deliver real Wi-Fi 6 speeds locally.
-It’s also super bulky and not mesh-ready.
+It’s also super bulky and not mesh-ready, at least for now.

 But for the price, the Archer AX6000 has everything covered.
 It’s an excellent standalone router for those living in a medium home with a high-speed Internet connection.